kasraavand/Preconceptions-in-the-Architectures-of-Knowledge/README.md

 # Preconceptions-in-the-Architectures-of-Knowledge
 The Integral Role of Preconceptions in the Architectures of Knowledge Formation and Language Development: A Detailed Investigation

-_First in a seris of undetermined number of other ideas_
+_First in a series of undetermined number of ideas_